karmab/metal3-demo/lab0.md

 This lab tries to demonstrate how the following components can be used together to build complex applications native to Kubernetes.

 - kubernetes
+- baremetal operator
 - kubevirt and cdi
 - rook
+- istio/knative

 This lab doesn't require previous Kni experience.

-We will use a dedicated public VM per student where components are already installed.
+We will use a dedicated

 ### Lab Overview

-* Import data with cdi into rook
+* Add a worker through the baremetal operator
-* Deploy a virtual machine using Kubevirt.
+* Deploy a database virtual machine using Kubevirt
-* Handle connectivity with Multus.
+* Deploy a 3tier app using containers, a backend operator and our database VM, along with rook storage
+* Launch a batch job on it with serverless

 ### Requirements

-- Laptop with a modern browser for OCP console
+- Libvirt Box
 - SSH client

 ### Relevant Links